Mastering the Taper: Proven Strategies to Arrive Fresh and Fast

 • Let the real-time audio cue announce “interval start” and “recovery” so you stay focused.

-• Keep the effort comfortably hard – you should feel the burn but still be able to converse in short sentences.
+• Aim for comfortably hard.
+You should feel the effort but still manage to speak in short bursts.

-Finish the week with a light 2 mi (≈3 km) shake‑out run the day before the race, peppered with a few 20‑second strides to keep the legs primed.
+Wrap up the week with a light 2 mi (≈3 km) shake-out run the day before the race, mixed with a few 20-second strides to keep the legs ready.

 Take-away